 9. Dr. Joel Kahn, cardiologist: Superfood salad

 My go-to dinner is a superfood salad and dressing.
 It could be any combination of items, but my favorite has quinoa, red onion, orange, avocado, black beans, pomegranate seeds, and broccoli with lemon vinaigrette.

 Incorporate more superfoods into your diet with these healthy hacks.

 10. Light Watkins, meditation practitioner: Veggie stew

 I work from home and often get cabin fever during dinnertime.
 LA is great because it's very affordable to eat out and still get healthy meals.
 So I'm more inclined to either eat out for dinner—usually a salad with some protein—or sometimes I've been known to cook the preproportioned meals from companies like Blue Apron or Home Chef.
 And of course, cooking simple veggie stews and other plant-based dishes is always a healthy go-to when possible.

-Give this warming Moroccan pumpkin stew variation a try.
+Give this warming curried sweet potato and peanut variation a try.